 In this software testing in SDLC phase, defect reporting defects found during testing are reported to the development team.
 Defects can be reported using a defect tracking tool, which allows the development team to track and prioritize the defects.

-During defect reporting, software testers need to provide a detailed description of the defect, including the steps to reproduce the defect, the expected behavior, and the actual behavior.
+During defect reporting, software testers need to provide a detailed description of the defect, including the steps to reproduce the defect, the expected behavior, and the actual behavior, so developers and other stakeholders can easily understand the defect.
 They also need to classify the severity of the defect based on its impact on the software system.

 Test closure is the final phase of the software testing process.
 This phase involves reviewing the testing process and ensuring that all the testing objectives have been met.